Frequently Asked Questions

 Apart from the mandatory academic excursions, you will have 3-day weekends and longer breaks throughout the semester for personal travel.
 Whether you choose to explore Ho Chi Minh City, other parts of Vietnam, or popular destinations in the region (Thailand, Malaysia, Singapore, Philippines, etc.), you will have ample time to do so.
 Your academic calendar will allow you to plan these travel experiences with your peers, but it is encouraged that you wait until you get to Ho Chi Minh City before finalizing personal travel.
 The academic calendar is subject to change.

-Currently, the Centers for Disease Control does not require any vaccines for those traveling to Vietnam.
-We do, however, recommend that you consult with your physician about vaccines and explore what vaccines may be required or suggested for the other places you plan to visit during your time in Vietnam.
+Currently, we are requiring all students to be vaccinated against COVID-19 in order to go abroad on our program.
+Students will need to upload proof of vaccination as a part of their application process.
+While the The Centers for Disease Control does not require any vaccines for those traveling to Vietnam, we do recommend that you consult with your physician about vaccines and explore what vaccines may be required or suggested for the other places you plan to visit during your time in Vietnam.

 Most students will spend between $2,000 USD and $4,000 USD in personal expenses and meals for their semester in Vietnam.
 Depending on your personal spending habits, however, the answer to this question can vary widely.
 Remember, meals are not included in your program fee, so you should plan for $10 USD per day to cover food and bottled water during your program.
 We encourage you to create your own budget to figure out how much money you will need for your personal travel and day-to-day expenses.